JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 issue: EVAN-5371
 ---

-In this tutorial, we look at how we can use a Kotlin/Native code from existing native applications or libraries.
-For this, we need to compile our Kotlin code into a dynamic library, `.so`, `.dylib` and `.dll`.
+In this tutorial, we look at how we can use the Kotlin/Native code from existing native applications or libraries.
+For this, we need to compile our Kotlin code into a dynamic library, `.so`, `.dylib`, and `.dll`.

 Kotlin/Native also has tight integration with Apple technologies.
 The [Kotlin/Native as an Apple Framework](apple-framework.html)
-tutorial explains how to compile Kotlin code into framework for Swift and Objective-C.
+tutorial explains how to compile Kotlin code into a framework for Swift and Objective-C.

 In this tutorial, we will:
  - [Compile a Kotlin code to a dynamic library](#creating-a-kotlin-library)